Odal-Sigel/Odal-Sigel/README.md

 ### Hi there 👋

-Mi nick is **Odal-Sigel**, I'm a spanish DAW student 👨‍💻 (Desarrollo de Aplicaciones Web - Web Applications Development).
+Mi nick is **Odal-Sigel** and I'm a spanish DAW student 👨‍💻 (Desarrollo de Aplicaciones Web - Web Applications Development).
 This is my special place in www to upload all my personal projects and practices.

 <hr>